Need to know

 Under the Building Code of Australia, power points and water pipes can't be installed in the same cabinet void as your dishwasher – instead, your drainage, power and water supplies must be installed in the next cabinet along, with hoses and cables passing through a small hole (about 100 x 150mm) to the appliance.
 Ever wondered why your dishwasher's plug is under the sink, not behind the appliance?
 It's to reduce the risk of electrocution if it springs a leak.

 Getting in licensed tradespeople

-And if your kitchen doesn't have the necessary fittings already, you'll need licensed tradespeople to install them for you – an electrician for the powerpoint and a plumber for the drain and water supply.
+And if your kitchen doesn't have the necessary fittings already, you'll need licensed tradespeople to install them for you – an electrician for the power point and a plumber for the drain and water supply.

 This isn't just for peace of mind, it's because legally only licensed tradespeople can touch your home's wiring, sewer or water pipes.
 Do the work yourself and you could cop a nasty fine, and your insurance company could deny any future claims if there's a problem down the track.

-Other important things to think about
+Other important things to think about when installing a dishwasher

 If you're retrofitting a dishwasher to an existing kitchen, you'll need to remove the cabinet unit where your dishwasher is going to go.
 You may be able to do this yourself, but it's probably worth hiring a professional, in case you damage other parts of your kitchen in the process.